brendenwest/ad325/readme.rst

 Weekly assignments will be posted on Canvas and are designed to exercise the skills and concepts covered that week.
 Smaller coding assignments are due by the Monday before class and late submissions may be subject to a 10% penalty.

-Larger programming assignments have a suggested due date but can be submitted by finals week.
+Coursera programming assignments have a **suggested** due date but can be submitted prior to finals week.
 Students should target the due date to avoid a time crunch at quarter's end.
-Grade for these assignments is a weighted value based on your Coursera.org score (80% passing score = full credit).
+Grade for Coursera assignments is a weighted value based on your Coursera.org score (80% passing score = full credit).

 You may discuss how to approach solutions with other students in the class or in online forums, but your submission must be your own work.
 Code submissions that are substantially identical would be considered cheating and subject to a markdown penalty.